philipcwhite/Monitoring/README.md

 ## Updates

 10/19/2018 - Created password reset page, updated login page, and updated some styling.
+Also configured the site to use SSL however this is turned off by default.
+Uncomment sections in server.conf to enable.

 10/17/2018 - Finished coding the Notification Rules page.
 Also replaced the default CherryPy favicon with a generic M.  I'll probably update this to something custom later on.
 I have a little work left to do with user and session management that I'll be tackling next.